smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_06.md

 4. On the **Basics** tab of the **Create Migration Service** pane, enter the following values:

     - Resource group: Select fabmedical-{DeploymentId} resource group.
-    - Migration service name: Enter a name, such as `fabmedical[SUFFIX]`.
+    - Migration service name: Enter a name, such as `fabmedical{DeploymentId}`.
+You can get the DeploymentId from environment details tab
     - Location: Choose the Azure Region used for the Resource Group.

     ![The screenshot shows the Create Migration Service Basics tab with all values entered.](media/dms-create-basics.png "Create Migration Basics Tab")